Special Report: How a secret Russian airlift helps Syria's Assad

 The issue of military casualties is highly sensitive in Russia, where memories linger of operations in Chechnya and Afghanistan that dragged on for years.
 Friends and relatives of the contractors suspect Moscow is using the private fighters in Syria because that way it can put more boots on the ground without risking regular soldiers, whose deaths have to be accounted for.

 Forty-four regular Russian service personnel have died in Syria since the start of the operation there in September 2015, Russian authorities have said.
+This number does not include 39 Russian service personnel who died in a non-combat plane crash in Latakia on March 6.
 A Reuters tally based on accounts from families and friends of the dead and local officials suggests that at least 40 contractors were killed between January and August 2017 alone.

 One contractor killed in Syria left Russia on a date that tallies with one of the mysterious nighttime flights out of Rostov, his widow said.
 The death certificate issued by the Russian consulate in Damascus gave his cause of death as "haemorrhagic shock from shrapnel and bullet wounds."